If I could wave a magic wand and solve one language learning problem for people, do you know what it would be?

 3. Read And Clarify

-Once you’ve listened for a few times, now it’s time to refer to the original text.
+Once youโve listened to the recording of your chosen text a few times, now itโs time to refer to the original text.
 Go through it, and underline what you know already.
 Try saying this out loud a few times.
-Inevitably, there will be passages that you don’t quite understand.
+Inevitably, there will be passages that you donโt quite understand.

 You can try remembering individual sentences, then move onto full paragraphs, until you memorise the whole passage.